zertidana/LNHM/pipeline/README.md

 ## 📁 File Structure

 `extract.py`
-- Connects to the API contained at the base url
+- Connects to the plant endpoints of the API
 - Collates all plant data together
-- Saves this data as a CSV file.
+- Saves the plant data as a CSV file.

 Functions: